zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

     is the service ID of the service to which you want to add metadata.

-### API Services that are Defined using Static YAML Definition
+### API Services that are Defined using a Static YAML Definition

 Add the following metadata to the same level as the `serviceId`: